 The diagnostic imaging service at VSES offers advanced training, modern equipment, and extensive experience to help diagnose a wide variety of veterinary conditions.

-Our full-time, board-certified veterinary radiologist provides comprehensive imaging services to the greater Rochester area without the need for added travel.
-Our radiologist is a consultant for area veterinarians in general practice, emergency practice, and in-house specialties including internal medicine, surgery, ophthalmology, and neurology.
+Our board-certified veterinary radiologists provides comprehensive imaging services to the greater Rochester area without the need for added travel.
+Our radiologists are consultants for area veterinarians in general practice, emergency practice, and in-house specialties including internal medicine, surgery, ophthalmology, and neurology.

 Imaging Services for Your Pets